chris-webst/maturita_c_tasks/README.md

 <h1>Maturita tasks</h1>

-<p>This is a repository with maturita (high school finals) tasks in C. The tasks are divided into these categories:</p>
+<p>This is a repository with author solution of maturita (high school finals) tasks in C. The tasks are divided into these categories:</p>

 <ul>
     <li>basic mathematical operations and user input (tasks 1–9)</li>